-- The patient's ASGS SA2 code is mapped to remoteness areas. - IF the supplied SA2 code is missing or invalid, the patient's postcode of usual residence is used. - If the postcode is missing or invalid, then the supplied SLA code is used. - If the SLA code is also missing or invalid, then the remoteness area of the hospital is used.
+- i.
+The patient's ASGS SA2 code is mapped to remoteness areas. - ii.
+If the supplied SA2 code is missing or invalid, the patient's postcode of usual residence is used. - iii.
+If the postcode is missing or invalid, then the supplied SLA code is used. - iv.
+If the SLA code is also missing or invalid, then the remoteness area of the hospital is used.
 The remoteness code of the hospital is based on the remoteness area of the ABS collection district within which the hospital is located. - f.
 Flagging episodes that are eligible for the radiotherapy adjustment.
-These are episodes where the patient is eligible if they have recorded a radiotherapy-related procedure as defined in Appendix B of the NEP17 Determination. - g.
+These are episodes where the patient is eligible if they have recorded a radiotherapy-related procedure as defined in Appendix B of the NEP18 Determination. - g.
 Flagging episodes that are eligible for the dialysis adjustment.
-These are episodes where the patient is eligible if they are outside the specified dialysis AR-DRGs L61Z and L68Z, and have recorded a dialysis-related procedure as defined in Appendix C of the NEP17 Determination. - h.
-Flagging episodes eligible for ICU adjustment.
-These are episodes that occur in hospitals identified by IHPA as eligible for ICU adjustment as defined in Appendix D of the NEP17 Determination and have an AR-DRG not on the Bundled ICU list (i.e. not from MDC 15 for newborns and other neonates). - i.
+These are episodes where the patient is eligible if they are outside the specified dialysis AR-DRGs L61Z and L68Z, and have recorded a dialysis-related procedure as defined in Appendix C of the NEP18 Determination. - h.
+Flagging episodes that are eligible for the patient treatment remoteness adjustment.
+These are episodes where the hospital of treatment has a remoteness area of - RA3 Remote Australia; and - RA4 Very Remote Australia. - Flagging episodes eligible for ICU adjustment.
+These are episodes that occur in hospitals identified by IHPA as eligible for ICU adjustment as defined in Appendix D of the NEP18 Determination and have an AR-DRG not on the Bundled ICU list (i.e. not from MDC 15 for newborns and other neonates). - j.
 Flagging private episodes.
-These are episodes with a funding source7 of '09 Private health insurance' or '13 Self-funded'.
+These are episodes with a funding source6 of '09 Private health insurance' or '13 Self-funded'. - k.
+Flagging Hospital Acquired Complications (HACs).
+These are episodes that are identified as having a hospital acquired complication as specified by the Australian Commission on Safety and Quality in Health Care (ACSQHC) on their website.